MarikoSakuragi/BHA-2022/week2/index.md

-# Week2: Deconstruction/Construction of Hardware
+# Week2: Deconstructing of the Lab

 # Making Foldscope and Pocket PCR, Disassemble & Compare PCRs
 ## 3/8(Tue) & 3/10(Thu)